craftcms/docs/docs/3.x/extend/migrations.md

 {
     // ...

-    // Don't make the same config changes twice if (Craft::$app->projectConfig->get('plugins.<plugin-handle>', true) === null) {
+    // Don’t make the same config changes twice if (Craft::$app->projectConfig->get('plugins.my-plugin-handle', true) === null) {
         // Make the config changes here...
     }
 }
 ```

-That’s because there’s a chance that your plugin is being installed as part of a project config sync, and if its Install migration were to make any project config changes of its own, they would overwrite all of the incoming changes from `project.yaml`.
+That’s because there’s a chance that your plugin is being installed as part of a project config sync, and if its install migration were to make any project config changes of its own, they would overwrite all of the incoming changes from `project.yaml`.